Mintlaw & District Community Counci

 West - New Pitsligo (10 miles)

-Population - 2700 but will be increasing very soon as there are two large scale housing developments in the pipeline.
+Population - 2700 but will be increasing over the next few years as there are two large scale housing developments in the pipeline.

 The following text will not be seen after you upload your website, please keep it in order to retain your counter functionality